-- 1.Go to System > Maintenance > Configuration. - 2.Under Scheduled Backup, configure the schedule time and the maximum backup number.
-When the maximum number is reached, the oldest version will be overwritten. - 3.Enable Local backup if you want to back up locally. - 4.Enable Remote backup and configure the FTP/SFTP server credentials if you want to back up remotely. - 5.Click Apply.
+- 1. Go to System > Maintenance > Configuration. - 2.
+Under Scheduled Backup, configure the schedule time and the maximum backup number.
+When the maximum number is reached, the oldest version will be overwritten. - 3.
+Enable Local backup if you want to back up locally.
+You can select a backup type to view, restore, download, or delete a configuration file. - 4.
+Enable Remote backup and configure the FTP/SFTP server credentials if you want to back up remotely. - 5.
+Click Apply.